The Unique Sounds and Letters of Irish (e.g., “bh”, “mh”, “fh”)

 Write basic Irish words on cards and let kids swap the silent or tricky letters for emoji or stickers when they hear the change.

-With Dinolingo, kids don’t just see letters—they hear them!
-Through engaging videos, songs, and stories, children ages 2–14 learn Irish pronunciation in a fun, interactive way.
+With Dinolingo, kids don’t just see letters, they hear them!
+Through engaging videos, songs, stories, and games, children ages 2 to 14 learn Irish pronunciation in a fun, interactive way, picking up the rhythm and sounds of the language naturally.

 Whether it’s practicing “mh” with a song or discovering a silent “fh” in a story, Dinolingo’s playful style helps learners feel confident.
-Available on web, iOS, and Android, with offline printables too.
+You can explore the full Dinolingo curriculum on web, iOS, and Android, with offline printables too that help reinforce tricky combos.
+It’s a kid-friendly world of sounds!